Hoggar Mountains

-The Hoggar Mountains (جبال هقار; Berber: idurar n Ahaggar) are a highland region in the central Sahara in southern Algeria, along the Tropic of Cancer.
-The mountains cover an area of approximately 550,000 km^{2}.
+The Hoggar Mountains (جبال هقار; Berber: idurar n Ahaggar) are a highland region in the central Sahara in southern Algeria, along the Tropic of Cancer, that covers an area of approximately 550,000 km^{2}.

-The Hoggar Mountains are home to the Ahaggar Cultural Park (from 1987 to 2011 Ahaggar National Park).
+The mountains are home to the Ahaggar Cultural Park (from 1987 to 2011 Ahaggar National Park).
 The tallest peak in the range and Algeria, Mount Tahat, is located in the park area, which covers approximately 450000 km2.